panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 3. When to avoid React.memo()

-If the component doesn't "re-render often with the same props", most likely you don't need `React.memo()`.
+> If the component doesn't *re-render often with the same props*, most likely you don't need `React.memo()`.

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.